From Image to Video, what do we need in multimodal LLMs?: Introduction

-\section{introduction}
+\section{Introduction}

-In recent years, with the rapid development of Large Language Models (LLMs)\cite{openai2023chatgpt, chowdhery2023palm, touvron2023llama, touvron2023llama2, chiang2023vicuna, bai2023qwen}, many studies explored whether the exceptional generative and generalization capabilities of these large models could be transferred from text-only contexts to multimodal ones, leading to the development of Multimodal LLMs\cite{zeng2023matters, alayrac2022flamingo, li2023blip, ye2023mplug, liu2024visual, openai2023gpt4vision, zhu2023minigpt} capable of understanding multimodal information.
-Among these, Image LLMs are a prime example of Multimodal LLMs that can simultaneously process inputs from both image and text modalities.
+In recent years, with the rapid development of LLMs, transferring their outstanding generation and generalization capabilities from text-only contexts to multimodal ones has attracted a surge of interest, leading to the development of MLLMs.
+The MLLMs are capable of understanding multimodal information and completing downstream tasks (e.g., visual question answering).
+According to the modalities that they support, the mainstream MLLMs can be divided into two categories: Image LLMs and Video LLMs.

-A typical Image LLM structure comprises three main components: an image encoder, an alignment module, and an LLM\cite{yin2023survey}.
-These models rely on pretrained LLMs, with a significant focus on aligning visual information with the textual semantic space of the LLMs.
-The alignment module, a crucial component, aligns visual tokens extracted by the image encoder with text tokens from the LLM.
-Different Image LLMs may employ various structures for their alignment modules.
-For instance, Blip-2\cite{li2023blip} uses a Q-Former structure, while LLaVA\cite{liu2024visual} employs a Projection Layer as its alignment module.

-The common challenge for Image LLMs is the significant modal gap between visual and textual information, which often requires extensive image-text paired data for pretraining to bridge these two modalities.
-Through substantial pretraining and modal alignment efforts, we can achieve well-performing Image LLMs with robust image understanding capabilities.
+Typically, the MLLM comprises three components: the encoders to extract visual and textual representations, a primitive LLM for inference and crucially, the alignment module.
+Compared with the original LLM, the alignment module is additionally proposed because there is a significant modal gap between visual and textual information.
+The alignment module aligns visual features with the textual representations to bridge the gap, successfully enhancing MLLM's reasoning capacities.

+Previous methods apply various structures as alignment modules and achieve exceptional performance.
+Despite the alignment module's effectiveness, it often requires large-scale image-text or video-text paired data and extensive training efforts to obtain a well-performing MLLM.

+As shown in Fig.~\ref{fig:fig1}(a), the training paradigm of Image LLMs contains two stages.
+In the first stage, large-scale datasets are utilized to render the model adapt to image features and textual features.
+In the process, the parameters of the alignment module and the LLM are usually adjusted for optimization.
+Substantially, in the second stage, a limited amount of GPT-annotated or human-annotated data are used for instruction-tuning.
+In this way, we realize a Image LLM which comprehends both image and text information.

+Following the success of Image LLMs, numerous works focus on transferring LLMs' remarkable reasoning abilities to video domain.
+Most of them adapt the same two-stage training paradigm as the Image LLMs (i.e., conducting end-to-end training of video and textual modalities directly from scratch), as shown in Fig.~\ref{fig:fig1}(b).
+Although these efforts have demonstrated outstanding performance, such approaches take a roundabout way.
+They neglect leveraging the foundational contributions of ready-made Image LLMs.